yasith/yasithv.github.com/README.md

 ## Thanks
 A special thanks to [Markus "Cypher" Prinz][Cypher] who brought me to Jekyll and Github Pages in the first place.
 Another special thanks goes out to [Thomas "xon1c" Nägele][xon1c], for pointing me to "320 and up".

-A shout out to Vito Botta for his blog post [Migrating from Wordpress to Jekyll - Part 2: **Everything** you need to know about Jekyll][migratewpjekyll] -- I've found some pretty helpfull hints in there.
+A shout out to Vito Botta for his blog post [Migrating from Wordpress to Jekyll - Part 2: **Everything** you need to know about Jekyll][migratewpjekyll] -- I've found some pretty helpful  hints in there.

 Thank you [Paul Irish][paulirish] and the numerous commiters to the [HTML5 Boilerplate][boilerplate] project on [github][boilerplaterepomem] as well as [Andy Clarke][andyclarke] for creating [320 and up][320andup] -- you guys are awesome. :)